heeween/heeween.github.io/_posts/2024-05-31-TransferFunction.markdown

 But be aware that these two line codes are very different. `token.transfer(msg.sender,amount)` is to transfer the ERC20 token from the contract to the msg.sender.

 And `address(token).transfer(amount)` is using to transfer ethereum coins from the contract to the token account.
+If the